ssp21/ssp21-spec/ssp21.md

 * **HMAC-SHA256-16** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.

-##### Trust Mode
+##### Handshake Mode

-The *Trust Mode* enumeration specifies the procedure both parties use to derive session keys.
+The *Handshake Mode* enumeration specifies which procedure both parties use to derive session keys.
 Each mode interprets certain fields in the handshake messages in different ways.
-It is called the *Trust Mode* because at a high level it describes what information the two parties use to trust each-other.

 ```
-enum Trust Mode {
+enum HandshakeMode {
     SHARED_SECRET : 0
-    PRESHARED_DH_KEYS : 1
+    PRESHARED_PUBLIC_KEYS : 1
-    ICF_CHAIN : 2
+    INDUSTRIAL_CERTIFICATES : 2
+    QKD
 }
 ```